15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Sentinel Rock Walk

 The Sentinel Rock Walk is another one on the list of short walks in Franz Josef.
-The 600 meters walk to Sentinel Rock viewpoint isn’t much effort but offers great views of Franz Josef Glacier Valley and a glimpse of the glacier itself.
+The 600-meter walk to Sentinel Rock viewpoint isn’t much effort but offers great views of Franz Josef Glacier Valley and a glimpse of the glacier itself.

 Mount Fox Route

 The Mount Fox Route is some of the hardest walks in Franz Josef.
-Although it is only a 7.1-km out-and-back trail, the 1,162 meters elevation gain make it a challenging climb up to Mount Fox.
+Although it is only a 7.1 km out-and-back trail, the 1,162-meter elevation gain makes it a challenging climb up to Mount Fox.
 It will take you anywhere between 5 and 6 hours to complete, without the time counted that you have breaks.

 Be prepared for steep sections in the overgrown jungle path and parts where you have to climb with your hands.
 It’s one of those hikes where the reward of the spectacular view at the end makes the amount of suffering worth it.
 However, you really only want to do this hike with clear weather because otherwise it will be hard to spot the glacier.